Tate8383/Main_server_20/resources/[defaultmaps]/dealer_map/README.md

 # dealer_map
 Vehicle shop used with denalifw-vehicleshop

-The author of this map is Patoche, he has given the denalifw framework permission to use it in our txAdmin recipe!
+The author of this map is Patoche, he has given the DenaliFW framework permission to use it in our txAdmin recipe!
 Thanks a lot!

 Here is the original listing: https://www.gta5-mods.com/maps/car-dealer-fivem-sp-ready